Registrar and Deans

 Internationally, Professor Last has led UCD initiatives in China and Malaysia and is a director representing UCD on the Board of Penang Medical College, Malaysia.
 He co-chairs a Universitas 21 international education research group, based on a membership of staff-student pairings from eight universities in seven countries, focussing on social media in health education.

-Associate Professor Marie Clarke - Dean of Undergraduate Studies
+Professor Marie Clarke - Dean of Undergraduate Studies

-Joining the UCD School of Education 1998, Associate Professor Marie Clarke was later Head of School from 2007 to 2011 and in 2015 appointed Dean of Arts.
-In her role as Dean, Associate Professor Clarke was both the academic lead for the BA programme, and responsible for the implementation of University strategy, policies and procedures in teaching, learning, assessment and widening participation across the programme.
+Joining the UCD School of Education in 1998, Professor Marie Clarke was later Head of School from 2007 to 2011 and in 2015 appointed Dean of Arts.
+In her role as Dean, Professor Clarke was both the academic lead for the BA programme, and responsible for the implementation of University strategy, policies and procedures in teaching, learning, assessment and widening participation across the programme.
 In December 2016, she was appointed Dean of Undergraduate Studies.

 As Dean of Undergraduate Studies she is a member of the Registrar’s senior academic leadership team with specific responsibility for overseeing undergraduate educational programmes and related student experience.
 She works closely with Programme Deans, Associate Deans and Vice Principals for Teaching and Learning to develop and enhance undergraduate programmes ensuring the highest quality of delivery.
 She also oversees the Teaching and Learning unit which provides support to faculty and staff on the promotion and implementation of best practice in teaching and learning

-Associate Professor Clarke’s research is in higher education, teacher education and development education.
+Professor Clarke’s research is in higher education, teacher education and development education.
 She also conducts research on the history of education and education policy, and both publishes and acts as a reviewer for leading international journals on education.
 Previously an EU expert adviser on higher education for the European Commission Technical Assistance and Information Exchange Programme [TAIEX], she has acted as an adviser to Educational International, the largest federation of education unions in the world.

-Associate Professor Clarke has served on both the Teaching Council and the DES Expert Group on Fixed-term and Part-time employment in higher education, and is currently the Minister of Education and Skills nominee to the Student Grants Appeals Board.
+Professor Clarke has served on both the Teaching Council and the DES Expert Group on Fixed-term and Part-time employment in higher education, and is currently the Minister of Education and Skills nominee to the Student Grants Appeals Board.